erikaduan/r_tips/tutorials/st-linear_regression/st-linear_regression.md

-Although model coefficients tell us how our model makes a prediction and which independent variables are predictive of the outcome, we cannot use them to evaluate whether our model is a good or poor one.
+Although model coefficients tell us how our model makes a prediction and which independent variables are predictive of the outcome, we cannot use them to evaluate whether our model is actually a good or poor one.
 To evaluate our model, we need to examine some different metrics.

 # Evaluate a linear regression model